davidjguru/davidjguru.github.io/_posts/2019-9-27-Drupal-fast-tips-prefilling-fields-in-forms.md

 Using the command lines, we'll install the devel module for Drupal 8 and using the devel_generate submodule we'll create a set of ten nodes with type 'article' with random values for comments in nodes.
-This will be usefull in the database query that we're going to generate.
+This will be useful in the database query that we're going to generate.

 ```bash